MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/delete-a-model.md

 1. Remove the model either from the model home page or from the document library (**Automate** > **View applied models** > **Remove from library**).

    > [!NOTE]
    > If you try to delete a model that has been applied to one or more libraries, you will receive a message saying that you must first remove it from the library or libraries.

-2. On the **Models** page, select the model you want to delete.
+2. From the **Models** page, select the model you want to delete.

 4. By using either the ribbon or the **Show actions** button (next to the model name), select **Delete**.